ss-won/ss-won/README.md

 ### Hi there 🐥
-- 🌱 I’m currently learning Web, Javascript, Typescript.
+- 🌱 I’m currently learning Web, Javascript, and Typescript.
 - 📫 How to reach me:
   - swj960515@gmail.com
   - ss_won_@naver.com